-The meaning of digital depends on who you ask.
+The meaning of digital depends on whom you ask.
 To some, going digital means moving to a paperless or less paper.
 To others, it means a hybrid business model where online and offline take convergence for the greater business good.
-For example, CRM in insurance has made it possible to complete KYC formalities, disbursal, claim management online, aiding instant gratification.
+For example, CRM in insurance has made it possible to complete KYC formalities, disbursal, claim management online, thus resulting in instant gratification.

 To some others, it means going completely online with digital assets powered by mobility and intelligent tools like analytics, modelers etc. Whatever be the path, the ultimate goal of businesses is to deliver delightful customer experience.
 However, progressing through subsequent stages of digital evolution requires a different set of resources and involves a whole new learning curve.

 Digital cannot be just a trove of innovative ideas.
 The ideas have to be executed, despite challenges, to make transformation a reality.
 A wide range of adaptable and scalable technologies, some that are bleeding-edge, may be needed for enabling digitization.
 Remaining attached to legacy systems is no longer merely troubling, they are a concrete roadblock to growth.